 Acceptance onto a midwife course is subject to satisfactory health clearance and a disclosure and barring service (DBS) check.
 Though, having a criminal conviction or caution won’t automatically bar you from working in the NHS.

 What’s more, all pre-registration midwifery students can now receive funding support of £5,000-£8,000 per year.
 You do not have to pay this back.
 And you’re still able to access funding for tuition and maintenance loans from the student loan company.

 In order to gain acceptance onto a pre-registration midwifery degree, you will be required to meet entry requirements.
 Not all universities have the same entry requirements, so it would be worth checking with your desired institution before applying for a midwife course.

 Typically, entry requirements include five GCSEs at grade 4 (grade C) or above.
 Inclusive of English, Maths and a Science.
 You would also need either two or three A Levels or equivalent.

 An ideal equivalent to A Levels is an Access to Higher Education Diploma.
 This is the perfect route for those who have been out of schooling a while.
 So it’s great for more mature students.
 An Access to HE Diploma, dependent on your final grade, can give you between 48 and 144 UCAS tariff points.
 Equivalent to 3 A Levels.

 An Access to Higher Education Diploma (Midwifery) provides you with the foundational knowledge you would need to study for a degree.
-This diploma will teach you about the roles of the midwife, as well as study relevant subjects like Biology and Physiology.
+This Access to midwifery course will teach you about the roles of the midwife, as well as study relevant subjects like Biology and Physiology.

-What’s more, this course can be studied entirely online, so you can study without having to sacrifice your current commitments.
+What’s more, the Access to midwifery course can be studied entirely online, so you can study without having to sacrifice your current commitments.

-learndirect is the UK’s leading distance learning provider.
-Helping people achieve their potential.
-Find out more about how our midwifery course can kick start your new career below.
+learndirect is the UK’s leading distance learning provider, helping people achieve their potential.
+Find out more about how our midwifery Access course can kick start your new career below.